fullstack-build/soniq/README.md

-# fullstack-one - A PostgreSQL centric GraphQL Framework
+# soniq - A PostgreSQL centric GraphQL Framework
-fullstack-one is a battery included Node.js GraphQL framework created on top of PostgreSQL written in TypeScript/ES2017, with focus on high performance, flexibility and security.
+soniq is a battery included Node.js GraphQL framework created on top of PostgreSQL written in TypeScript, with focus on high performance, flexibility and security.
 > PostgreSQL, Node.js, TypeScript, GraphQL, DI